va-datahub/va-datahub.github.io/contact-form.md

 <h1>Contact Us</h1>
-<p>Are you a problem owner in need of a solution?
-Or a solution providor in need of a problem to solve?
-Feel free to contact us by filling out this form and we'll get back to you!</p>
+<h2>Are you a problem owner in need of a solution?
+Or a solution providor in need of a problem to solve?</h2>
+<p>Feel free to contact us by filling out this form and we'll get back to you!</p>
 <form class="cf">
   <div class="half left cf">
     <input type="text" id="input-name" placeholder="Name">